U.S. Senate committee approves Turkey sanctions bill

 By Patricia Zengerle

-WASHINGTON, Dec 11 (Reuters) - A U.S. Senate committee backed legislation on Wednesday to impose sanctions on Turkey after its offensive in Syria and purchase of a Russian S-400 missile system, the latest move in the chamber to push Republican President Donald Trump to take a harder line against Ankara.
+WASHINGTON, Dec 11 (Reuters) - A U.S. Senate committee backed legislation on Wednesday to impose sanctions on Turkey after its offensive in northern Syria and plans to buy a Russian S-400 missile system, the latest move in the chamber to push Republican President Donald Trump to take a harder line against Ankara.

 The Republican-led Senate Foreign Relations Committee voted by 18-4 to send the "Promoting American National Security and Preventing the Resurgence of ISIS Act of 2019" for a vote in the full Senate.

-"Now's the time for the Senate to come together and take this opportunity to change Turkey's behavior," said Senator Jim Risch, the panel's Republican chairman, a lead sponsor of the bill with Senator Bob Menendez, the panel's top Democrat.
+"Now's the time for the Senate to come together and take this opportunity to change Turkey's behavior," said Senator Jim Risch, the panel's Republican chairman.

-Another Republican, Senator Rand Paul, opposed the act.
-He said it would weaken the president's power and could make it more difficult to negotiate with Turkish President Tayyip Erdogan on matters such as the NATO ally's purchase of the missile system and fighting in Syria.
+Another Republican, Senator Rand Paul, spoke against the bill.
+He said the Trump administration objected to it because it would weaken the president's power and could make it more difficult to negotiate with Turkey's President Tayyip Erdogan on matters such as the NATO ally's purchase of the missile system and fighting in Syria.

 "They've thumbed their nose at us, and they've thumbed their nose at their other NATO allies," he said.